-Why We Like The Trail 429 Pro XT/XTR Mountain Bike
+Why We Like The Pivot Trail 429 Pro XT/XTR Mountain Bike

 Geometry is covered with the new 429, and the longer, slacker, and steeper treatment we see on bikes nowadays hits home with Pivot’s new ride.
-Already over a degree slacker than its predecessor, the enduro version is slacked-out another half-degree with a flip-chip and longer travel fork.
+Already over a degree slacker than its predecessor, the Trail 429 can be slacked out even further with the integrated flip-chip.
 The seat-tube is also half a degree steeper than the previous model, and for us out here in the mountains or down in the desert, we couldn’t be more thankful.
 The steep seat angle allows us to pedal hard up steep gradients without getting out of the saddle, and the DW link works overtime to make sure every watt is transferred onto the dirt.

 New to the 429 is a vertical DW link, and with the FOX Live Valve-ready frame this bike is dedicated to the ascents as much as the descents.
 Even with 120mm travel rear and 130mm front suspension set-up, this bike is efficient.
 We’re half tempted to throw some XC-specific tires on here and snag some up and downhill KOMS on our local cross-country loops.
 And we can certainly do that, but with this bike being equipped with knobby 2.4in Maxxis tires, it begs to smash down descents at wide-open speeds.